sparkflows/sparkflows-docs/docs/authentication/sso/saml-onelogin-configurations.rst

-SAML Authentication with One Login
+SAML OneLogin Configurations
 ====================

-Fire Insights supports SAML Authentication.
+Fire Insights can be Configured with OneLogin as below.

 Go to folder conf/sso.saml.properties file: